 - you feel exasperated and let it show with sighs, “ugh,” “what am I going to do with you?” (even if you say them as a joke)

-- Decide to do what is right, not easiest.
+- Affirm that you will do what is best, not easiest

-- Decide that even if things get worse, they will get better.
+- Accept that even if things get worse, they will get better

 There is a huge difference between being firm and being authoritarian.
 The latter is not your goal.
-Here is how to be firm with a toddler:
+Here is how to be firm and kind with a toddler:

 4) Be decisive